coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs/DocsModuleSettingsTests.DocsModuleSettings_HeidiPackage#desc.verified.md

 Properties:

-- `ConfigPath`: The full directory where the configuration is stored.
+- `ConfigPath`: The full directory where the portable configuration file is stored.
-- `ConfigFilename`: The configurration filename (without path)
+- `ConfigFilename`: The portable-configurration filename (without path).
+Most likely `portable_settings.txt`
 - `ExecutableFilename`: The full executable of Heidi.